DanielleSpring/Final-Project/README.md

 ## **Technologies & Tools Used:**
-Technologies Used  *replace with graphic listing tools, languages, libraries, algorithms?*

 ### Tools:
-*PostgreSQL used to house the Sunshine list and Statistics Canada data *MongoDB used to house the twitter feed data
+* PostgreSQL used to house the Sunshine list and Statistics Canada data
+* MongoDB used to house the twitter feed data (to be worked on in later segments)
-*Tableau used to display Dashboard
+* Tableau used to display Dashboard (to be worked on in later segments)
-*Jupyter Notebook
-*GitHub
+* Jupyter Notebook used for data extraction/transformation, data analysis (to be worked on in later segments) and machine learning model
+* GitHub
-*Heroku used for hosting
+* Heroku used for hosting
+* Quick Database Diagram used for ERD https://app.quickdatabasediagrams.com/#/

 ### Languages:
-*Python
-*SQL
-*JavaScript, HTML
+* Python
+* SQL
+* JavaScript, HTML (to be added on in later segments)

 ### Libraries:
-*pandas
-*Matplotlib
-*Beautisoup
-*ChromeDriverManager
-*Browser
-*random
-*nltk
-*Leaflet
-*Css
+* pandas
+* Regular Expression RegEx
+* Matplotlib (to be worked on in later segments)
+* Beautisoup (to be worked on in later segments)
+* ChromeDriverManager (to be worked on in later segments)
+* Browser (to be worked on in later segments)
+* random
+* nltk
+* sklearn
+* Leaflet (to be worked on in later segments)
+* Css (to be worked on in later segments)

 ## **Data Exploration Phase:**
 ### ETL Process